Grenade discovered during autopsy of soldier's body returned in swap with Russia

 Quote: "When the expert began the autopsy of the deceased, opened the cranial cavity and the chest cavity, then reached the limb and started to cut it, he found an unexploded grenade under the skin."

-Details: After the dangerous item was discovered, morgue employees were evacuated from the premises and bomb disposal experts were called to the scene.
+Details: After the dangerous item was discovered, morgue employees were evacuated from the premises and bomb disposal experts were called in.

 The grenade was removed and taken to a training ground, where it was destroyed in a controlled explosion.

-Bachynskyi added that due to similar incidents, bodies are usually additionally checked by State Emergency Service bomb disposal experts before forensic experts begin their work.
-However, in this case the explosive device was not detected immediately.
+Bachynskyi added that due to similar incidents, bodies usually undergo additional checks by bomb disposal experts from the State Emergency Service before the forensic experts begin their work.
+However, on this occasion the explosive device was not immediately detected.

-Background: On 26 February, Ukraine received 1,000 bodies (remains) of the deceased as part of repatriation efforts, which, according to early reports from the Russian side, may belong to Ukrainian servicemen.
+Background: On 26 February, Ukraine received 1,000 bodies (remains) as part of repatriation efforts, which, according to early reports from the Russian side, may be those of Ukrainian servicemen.

 Support Ukrainska Pravda on Patreon!